aLexiusxx/Nerdlabs.Avalonia/README.md

 - Added ```BorderlessMessageBox``` for other specific usage and set as the default MessageBox style when ```MessageBoxStyle.None``` is used.

-### Installation
-You can find the latest version of this Package on [NuGet](https://www.nuget.org/packages/Nerdlabs.Avalonia.Extension/)

 ### Example Usage